martoe/gradle-svntools-plugin/README.md

 A [Gradle](https://www.gradle.org) plugin (based on [SVNKit](http://svnkit.com/)) that provides various Subversion-related tasks.
 [![Build Status](https://travis-ci.org/martoe/gradle-svntools-plugin.png)](https://travis-ci.org/martoe/gradle-svntools-plugin)

+The svntools-plugin can interact with existing SVN workspaces as well as create new workspaces (by performing a svn-checkout).
+It can interact with any SVN version; no additional SVN client is required.

 Binaries are hosted at [Bintray](https://bintray.com/martoe/gradle-plugins/gradle-svntools-plugin/) and are available at the [jcenter Maven repo](https://bintray.com/bintray/jcenter/).

 Please report bugs and feature requests at the [Github issue page](https://github.com/martoe/gradle-svntools-plugin/issues).